The Scream: A Family’s Echo in Paint

 From Canvas to Stone: Two Visions of the Same Scream

 Munch revisited the image over and over — oil, pastel, and finally lithograph.
-The black-and-white litho (basis of our short-sleeve tee) strips away the feverish colour, leaving only the trembling, skeletal lines of existence.
-It’s the same emotion, but quieted — reduced to a more graphic message.
+The black-and-white lithograph strips away color and fever, leaving only the skeletal lines.
+The same emotion, quieter—reduced, but not diminished.

 The Scream Long-Sleeve T-Shirt: Edvard Munch Symbolic Art Tee